-You should prepare a presentation of approximately 45 minutes including dialogue and questions; maximum 10 slides if using PowerPoint or similar, which demonstrates how you have met the learning outcomes detailed above, with reference to the marking criteria below.
-You will deliver your presentation to an audience of members of the XJTU AEC Office.
+You should prepare a presentation of approximately 45 minutes including dialogue and questions; this should include a maximum of 10 slides if using PowerPoint or similar, which demonstrates how you have met the learning outcomes detailed above, with reference to the marking criteria below.
+You will deliver your presentation to an audience of members of the XJTLU AEC Office.